 Sport is regarded as one of the largest industries globally in terms of employment and revenue.
 The Business of Sports is a multi-billion dollar global industry propelled by enormous consumer demand.
 The sports business means many different things to different people.
 This is a truly global industry, and sports stir up deep passion within spectators and players alike in countries around the world.

 But in past, it was just a loss-making affair in India.
 Now, sport is going to be the next big industry in India.
-In developed countries, sports contribute around 2 to 4 percentage of total employment.
-It includes a variety of career profiles such as athletes, coaches, trainers, event managers, public relation officers, Coordinator of sport organizations, Marketing Consultant, Program and Facility Manager, Professional Sport Promoter, Sport equipment and product sales, Sport Event Planner and Manager and Sport Sponsorship Specialist.
+In developed countries, sports contribute around 2 to 4 per cent of total employment.
+It includes a variety of career profiles such as athletes, coaches, trainers, event managers, public relation officers, Coordinator of sports organizations, Marketing Consultant, Program and Facility Manager, Professional Sports Promoter, Sports equipment and product sales, Sport Event Planner and Manager and Sports Sponsorship Specialist.

-The growth and development of the Indian sport industry is creating opportunities for management professionals in a wide variety of settings.
-Boosted by initiatives such as professional leagues of developed sports, commercialization of underdeveloped sports, professionalization of heritage sports and increased corporate sector investments, sports industry expects a faster growth in shorter time frame.
+The growth and development of the Indian sports industry are creating opportunities for management professionals in a wide variety of settings.
+Boosted by initiatives such as professional leagues of developed sports, commercialization of underdeveloped sports, professionalization of heritage sports and increased corporate sector investments, the sports industry expects faster growth in a shorter time frame.
 It has the potential to overtake IT and related industries before 2020 in every aspect.

-The job opportunities above mentioned initiatives created and going to create are enormous.
-New sports initiatives require professional human capital to speed up its growth.
-But in India, availability of professional sports managers are less or minimal.
-Government of India takes initiatives to make India a sports super power.
+The job opportunities the above-mentioned initiatives created and going to create are enormous.
+New sports initiatives require professional human capital to speed up their growth.
+But in India, the availability of professional sports managers are less or minimal.
+The government of India takes initiatives to make India a sports superpower.
 It will not be realized without professional sports managers.

 Sports Goods Industry in India